teachingasart/2019/README.md

 - Archivist: Inspector
 - Student: Inhabitant

-In-class exercise: Create a map that illustrates how you learn something.
+In-class exercise: Autobiography as a learner.
+Create a map that illustrates how you learn something.

 ### Homework Assignment:
 Design a curriculum for yourself as a sophomore in high school.
 Be prepared to share in class next week